-• The Weinberg angle, θ_W , is a fundamental parameter of the electroweak theory of the Standard Model, usually expressed as $\sin^2 \theta_W$.
+- The search for light sterile neutrino at relatively short-baseline experiments can be also carried out for using neutral $CE\nu NS$ reactions [6]. - The Weinberg angle, θ_W , is a fundamental parameter of the electroweak theory of the Standard Model, usually expressed as $\sin^2 \theta_W$.
 It determines the relative strength between the weak neutral current and the electromagnetic interaction.
-The CE ν NS measurement can also provide improved constraints on the value of the weak nuclear charge [6] (see also equation 3) at low momentum transfer (see figure 4).
-Such a measurement would allow in the future for a precision test of the Standard Model.
+The CE ν NS measurement can also provide improved constraints on the value of the weak nuclear charge [7] (see also equation 3) at low momentum transfer (see figure 5).
+Such a measurement would allow in the future for a precision test of the Standard Model. - CEνNS provides a way to probe nuclear structure specially the neutron part of it [9].
+First measurements have so far large errors bars but with sufficient statistics theoretically predicted form factors will be tested (see figure 2). - In addition, there is an interest of measuring this reaction as a background for direct dark matter searches (see section 1.5 for more details).

-Figure 4.
+Figure 5.
 Variation of $\sin^2 \theta_W$ with energy Q. Various measurements are shown in black together with the Standard Model prediction (blue curve).
-The red data point is obtained correcting the atomic parity violation (APV) value with the new caesium neutron-distribution radius using the CE ν NS measurement of COHERENT.
-Figure from [7].
+The red data point is obtained correcting the atomic parity violation (APV) value with the new cesium neutron-distribution radius using the CE ν NS measurement of COHERENT.
+Figure from [8].
 For clarity, the old APV point, the Tevatron and the LHC points are shifted horizontally (see arrows).